zhengying-liu/autodl-contrib/tfrecord_format/README.md

 ## Notes on SequenceExample formatting convention for AutoDL
 This section is dedicated to explain how to format datasets following AutoDL-specific SequenceExample proto.
 The conventions are:
-- For a dataset in AutoDL challenge, each example is a *matrix bundle*, which is a list of matrices (see `data.proto`);
+- For a dataset in AutoDL challenge, each example (or sample) is a *matrix bundle*, which is a list of (3D) matrices (see `data.proto`);
+- The first dimension of each 3D matrix is the timestamp (for a static setting with no time axis, this dimension is reduced to 1, naturally), hence the name SequenceExample (compared to Example);
 - Each matrix in a matrix bundle can be in *dense*, *sparse* or *compressed* format;
 - The feature name (in SequenceExample format) follows the pattern